Opportunity Profile

 AUTHERINE LUCY HALL

 Autherine Lucy Hall is the home of the College of Education.
-In June 2020, the University of Alabama System Board of Trustees convened a diverse working group to conduct an in-depth review of named buildings, structures and spaces on UA System campuses relative to its fundamental Shared Values, including diversity, inclusion and respect.
+In June 2020, the University of Alabama System Board of Trustees convened a diverse working group to conduct an in-depth review of named buildings, structures and spaces on UA System campuses relative to its fundamental Shared Values.
 The Board of Trustees voted to amend the name of Graves Hall on the University of Alabama’s campus to Lucy-Graves Hall in honor of Dr. Autherine Lucy Foster’s leadership and to recognize her life as a dedicated educator.
 As the first African American student to attend the University of Alabama, Dr. Foster opened the door for students of all races to achieve their dreams at the University.

 Item 1 of 2